 Bridging Visa F subclass 060 (BVF)

-A ‘no work’ condition is imposed on Bridging Visas F.
+A ‘no work’ condition is imposed.

-If you do not meet the requirements of a bridging visa you will not be granted one.
-A person who is in immigration detention as a result of being refused a Bridging Visa E can apply to the Administrative Appeals Tribunal for a review of the decision, the court for judicial review, or request for Ministerial Intervention.
+If you do not meet the requirements for a bridging visa you will not be granted one.
+A person who is in immigration detention as a result of being refused a Bridging Visa E can apply to the Administrative Appeals Tribunal for a review of the decision, the court for judicial review, or request Ministerial Intervention.